bskokdev/py-series-gen/README.md

 ## Usage

 #### Default Arguments
-* `--target <TARGET_TYPE>` - Specifies the publish target (e.g., console, kafka)
+* `--target <(console, kafka, file)>` - Specifies the publish target
 * `--batch-size <DATA_SIZE>` - Sets the size of data batches to generate
-* `--stream` - Enables streaming mode.
-For now this means, the batches are sent repeatedly to the target.
 * `--generator` - Specifies which generator function should be used to generate the data
     * currently only `time-series` generator is supported
+* `--stream` - Enables streaming mode.
+For now this means, the batches are sent repeatedly to the given target.

 #### Kafka Arguments
 * `--bootstrap-server <SERVER_ADDRESS>` - Tells the program where is the Kafka bootstrap-server running